diogro/expressionVariance-manuscript/main.md

 __Gene expression SD rank:__ Given that most of the variation in the Spearman correlation across studies is explained by a single principal component (PC1 accounts for 62% of the variation in the across-study Spearman correlation matrix, while PC2 accounts for only 5%; see SI fig. 5), we use the ranked projections of gene expression SDs in this principal component (PC1) to create an across-study rank of gene variation.
 The higher the rank, the higher the expression SD of a given gene.
 Genes that were expressed in at least 50% of the studies were included in the rank.
-In order to project a particular gene onto the PC1 of the between-study correlation matrix, we impute missing values using a PCA-based imputation [@Husson2019-sl].
+To project a particular gene onto the PC1 of the between-study correlation matrix, we impute missing values using a PCA-based imputation [@Husson2019-sl].
 The imputation procedure has minimal effect on the ranking and imputing missing SD ranks at the beginning or at the end of the ranks produces similar results.
 We also create a tissue-specific variance ranking, using the same ranking procedure but joining studies done in the same tissue type.
-For this tissue-level ranking, we only use genes that are expressed in all studies of a given tissue, and in this case no imputation is required.
+For this tissue-level ranking, we only use genes that are expressed in all studies of a given tissue, and in this case, no imputation is required.
 For tissues that are represented by a single study, we use the SD ranking for that study as the tissue rank.

 __Gene expression mean rank:__ We also use the same strategy to create a mean gene expression rank, repeating the process but using mean expression instead of standard deviation.
 All ranks are available in the supporting information.